 Increase Speed of Quality Software Delivery

 With software becoming the primary enablerofevery business, the consequence of any application failure could be, in all probability, business failure.
-Hence, techniques like continuous testing have become important means to detect application-related risks.
+Hence, techniques like continuous testing have become an important means to detect application-related risks.
 When executed correctly, continuous testing can serve as the foundation of Agile organizations.
-By executing automated tests as part of the software delivery pipeline, developers can achieve a continuous risk-based feedback, reduce the probability of error and increase the pace of modern application delivery.
+By executing automated tests as part of the software delivery pipeline, developers can achieve continuous risk-based feedback, reduce the probability of error and increase the pace of modern application delivery.